bwack/KU-14194HB-RevB-KiCad/README.md

 I haven't added these myself, but I see the value of having those.
 I might add instructions here later on how to add the diodes.

 # Questions
 * Feel free post questions in the issues section.
+I will provide more information here later.

 # Change log